 Marans egg color is a very controversial and often misunderstood topic.
 Egg color does vary by each individual bird, by the time of the year, diet, health and management (free range on green pasture vs. confinement).
 Generally speaking, hens coming on line in the spring will lay the darkest eggs.
 Egg color then fades as the laying season progresses into late summer.
 Then, when she comes back online after her winter molt and rests, the dark egg color returns and the cycle starts all over again.
 Egg color can be an even brown, or spotted and stippled with varying shades of brown.
 Some breeders only hatch out the even brown color.

 We found that our customers like the uniqueness of the spotted eggs.
 So, we hatch out both the spotted and even types of dark brown eggs to perpetuate those traits in our bloodlines.
-It is unrealistic to expect every bird in your flock to lay a dark egg all year long.
+It is unrealistic to expect every bird in your flock to be a dark brown egg layer all year long.
 Egg color does not work like that.
 Brown egg color is controlled by at least 14 genes and is not well understood.
 If it were as simple as only hatching the dark eggs, everyone would have a good line within one generation.
 The French Marans Club has developed an official egg color chart with a 1-9 color scale.
 The French standard specifies that a hen must lay at least a 4 to be considered a Marans.

 We raise Black Copper Marans and Blue Copper Marans.
 As with any Blue variety of chicken, you will also get Splash as a by-product of breeding.
 So, we also have Splash Copper Marans which can be very useful in your breeding program.
 As with many heritage chicken breeds, most of the stock in the U.S. came from a handful of bloodlines, so they tend to share common faults.
 Faults to look out for with any of these varieties when selecting your best for breeding are: